ryuhojin/ExtendNumber.js/README.md

 > You can ceil, round, floor perform using this library.<br/>
 > You can perform integer and real number with add, sub, multiple, divider .<br/>
 > You can use this library IE11, Chrome, Firefox, Edge.<br/>
+> You can calculate up to 6 points after the decimal point.<br/>

 ---
 #### Before -> After RealNumber.js